Media and Communications MSc

 - This postgraduate course is taught by leading academics in Sociology and Communications.
 Throughout our research we aim to tackle core theoretical questions and also engage with the international community and relevant groups of practitioners in industry, government and the wider public.

 - Where possible we invite professionals who are working in the media and broadcast industry (advertising and marketing; television documentary and different PR organisations) to come and talk to our MSc students and offer careers advice.
-We have also organised a field trip to BBC Television Centre in West London.
-Students are invited to our academic research seminar programme and to attend our social events.
+We also invite students to attend the Department's academic research seminar programme and organised social events.

 - We offer additional bespoke workshops and lectures to enhance students' employability skills, including ‘pitching yourself to employers’.